Stage management: History

 It was not until the 18th century in England that the term stage manager was used.
 This was the first time a person other than actors and playwright was hired to direct or manage the stage.
 Over time, with the rise in complexity of theatre due to advances such as mechanized scenery, quick costume changes, and controlled lighting, the stage manager's job was split into two positions— director and stage manager.

+The professionalization of stage management accelerated in the early 20th century.
+Scholar Brander Matthews described the stage manager as "the absolute ruler of the stage, highlighting the role's central authority in production.
+By the mid-century, theatre management practices were systematically analyzed, further codifying the stage manager's responsibilities in areas such as scheduling, budgeting, and personnel coordination within professional theatre organizations.

 Many playwrights, directors, and actors have previously worked as assistant stage managers.
 Writer and director Preston Sturges, for example, was employed as an ASM on Isadora Duncan's production of Oedipus Rex at the age of 16 and a half:

 When one is responsible for giving an offstage cue, even the simplest ones, like the ring of a telephone or a birdcall, demand considerable sangfroid, and the job is nerve-wracking.
 One is very much aware that everything depends on the delivery of the cue at exactly the right microsecond.
 One stands there, knees slightly bent, breathing heavily...

 Sturges didn't last long in this job, due to his calling for thunder and then lightning instead of lightning and then thunder, but 16 years later Brock Pemberton hired him as an ASM on Antoinette Perry's production of Goin' Home, which led to the first mounting of one of Sturges' plays on Broadway, The Guinea Pig, in 1929.